thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **MySQL:** an open-source relational DBMS used to store, organize, and manage structured data using SQL
 * **PostgreSQL:** n open-source relational database system known for its reliability, advanced SQL features, and extensibility
 * **Supabase:** an open-source BaaS on PostgreSQL that provides authentication, databases, storage, and APIs
-* **Oracle Database:** an enterprise-grade relational database management system developed by Oracle for security, scaling, and management
+* **Oracle Database:** an enterprise-grade relational database management system developed by Oracle
 * **MongoDB**: a NoSQL document-oriented database that stores data in flexible JSON-like documents
 * **AWS DynamoDB:** a fully managed NoSQL database service by Amazon to store semi-structured data for low-latency applications
 * **AWS Simple Storage Service (S3):** scalable cloud object storage service by AWS for storing unstructured data